baoagency/polaris_view_components/README.md

 In addition to the dependencies declared in the `gemspec`, Polaris ViewComponents assumes the presence of Polaris CSS.

+## Development

+To get started:

+1. Run: `bundle install`
+2. Run: `foreman start`

+It will open demo app with component previews on `localhost:4000`.
+You can change components and they will be updated on page reload.
+Component previews located in `demo/test/components/previews`.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).